Christopher-Chhim/Note-Taker/README.md

 ## Usage

 Run 'node index.js' on the terminal.
-Answer the prompt to your liking and choose the desired license.
-Check to see if a sample README.md file has been generated and if it matches user input.
-For further instructions please refer to this link: (https://drive.google.com/file/d/1JOcXVV-yJe6nLiAT4vn6boulb35sA-6l/view)
+Use the 'POST' method on Insomnia and alter the title and text to your liking.
+Once you hit the 'Send' button, check to make sure that the returned text and title is correspondent to your input and that a random ID for the note has been generated.
+Copy the localhost's link on the browser to check the functionality of your website.
+Upon loading the website, a 'Get Started' button should appear and redirect the user to the '/notes' route.
+The website should already contain preexisting notes and you should be able to generate a new note on the left-hand column of the website once the user hits 'Save Note'.
+Additionally, if the user so chooses to delete their current note, the 'Clear Form' button should erase the user's current note.

 ## License